 Service-oriented architecture

-Reusable services and modules let Folium assemble systems without rebuilding every workflow from zero.
+Reusable services and modules let Folium assemble systems without rebuilding every process from zero.

 Agent and model benches

-Folium can explore model behavior, custom prompting, RAG, agents, fine-tuning paths, and evaluation patterns for customer fit.
+Folium can explore model behavior, custom prompting, controlled retrieval, agents, fine-tuning paths, and evaluation patterns for customer fit.

-Screenshots, browser tests, known limits, quality gates, public packets, and launch rooms turn work into inspectable evidence.
+Screenshots, browser tests, known limits, quality checks, public PDFs, and launch rooms turn work into inspectable records.

 Cloud and local delivery